codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

-Let's continue from where we left, in the [part 1](sol-mqtt-broker) we defined and roughly modeled the MQTT v3.1.1 protocol and our `src/mqtt.c` module has now all unpacking functions, we must add the remaining build helpers and the packing functions to serialize packet for output.
+Let's continue from where we left, in the [part 1](sol-mqtt-broker) we defined and roughly modeled the MQTT v3.1.1 protocol and our `src/mqtt.c` module has now all unpacking functions, we must add the remaining build helpers and the packing functions to serialize packet for output.<br>
+As a side note we're probably not going to write perfect and efficient memory-wise code, but again, premature optimization is the root of all evil, there'll be plenty of time to improve the quality of the software with future revisions.

 ## Build, pack and send.